-the cytosolic ubiquitin-26S proteasome system (4, 67, 68), we incubated each culture with the proteasome inhibitor MG132 before sampling.
-We limited our analysis to those proteins for which at least 10 peptides could be identified in one of the six conditions used in the experiment (2, 4, and 6 d; $^{-/+}$ Vit).
-This arbitrary cutoff narrowed the dataset to 1,458 of the 5,105 proteins detected, of which 1,427 are encoded by nuclear genes and 427 are predicted to be chloroplast-localized (Dataset S9).
-Among these, we identified 44 proteins for which we detected sequences derived from their predicted transit peptides only upon Tic214 repression (Fig. 7 A and B and Dataset S9), indicating that their translocation into the chloroplast was impaired.
-Some of the peptides included the transit peptide cleavage site, suggesting that they were derived from preproteins that did not access the stromal presequence protease (70, 71).
-In addition, seven of these proteins were acetylated at their N-terminal methionine, and five were ubiquitylated only upon Tic214 repression (Dataset S9).
-Together, the presence of peptides containing chloroplast transit peptide sequences, the accumulation of uncleaved preproteins, and the detection of two posttranslational modifications observed only in cytosolic proteins (22) strongly suggest that the import of these chloroplast proteins is impaired in the absence of Tic214.
+If Tic214 is a bona fide and essential component of the chloroplast translocon, its depletion should block protein import.
+To obtain direct evidence for translocation defects, we aimed to detect an accumulation of non-translocated chloroplast pre-proteins.
+To this end, we used tandem mass spectrometric analysis of protein extracts from strain Y14 collected following Tic214 repression and compared the results to the A31 control strain (SI Appendix, Dataset S8).
+Since unimported chloroplast proteins are quickly degraded by the cytosolic ubiquitin-26S proteasome system (4, 67, 68), we incubated each culture with the proteasome inhibitor MG132 before sampling.
+We limited our analysis to those proteins for which at least ten peptides could be identified in one of the six conditions used in the experiment (2, 4, and 6 days; -/+Vit).
+This arbitrary cut-off narrowed the dataset to 1,458 of the 5,105 proteins detected, of which 1,427 are encoded by nuclear genes, and 427 are predicted to be chloroplast-localized (SI Appendix, Dataset S9).
+Among these, we identified 44 proteins for which we detected sequences derived from their predicted transit peptides only upon Tic214 repression (Fig. 7 A and B, SI Appendix, Dataset S9), indicating that their translocation into the chloroplast was impaired.
+Some of the peptides included the transit peptide cleavage site, suggesting that they were derived from preproteins that did not access the stromal presequence protease (69, 70).
+In addition, seven of these proteins were acetylated at their N-terminal methionine, and five were ubiquitylated only upon Tic214 repression (SI Appendix, Dataset S9).
+Together, the presence of peptides containing chloroplast transit peptide sequences, the accumulation of uncleaved pre-proteins, and the detection of two post-translational modifications observed only in cytosolic proteins (22), strongly suggests that the import of these chloroplast proteins is impaired in the absence of Tic214.

-A manually curated functional annotation of these 44 proteins revealed that they are involved in various metabolic pathways, including some important reactions such as amino acid synthesis, purine synthesis, one-carbon metabolism, protein folding/degradation, ribosome biogenesis, protein translation, and photosynthesis (Fig. 7 B and C and SI Appendix, Table S6 and Dataset S9).
+A manually-curated functional annotation of these 44 proteins revealed that they are involved in various metabolic pathways, including some important reactions such as amino acid synthesis, purine synthesis, one-carbon metabolism, protein folding/degradation, ribosome biogenesis and translation, and photosynthesis (Fig. 7 B and C and SI Appendix, Dataset S9 and Table S6).
 These data suggest that the import of some chloroplast proteins with essential functions in chloroplast protein folding and ribosome biogenesis requires Tic214, thus explaining why Tic214 depletion causes chloroplast proteotoxicity, inducing the cpUPR.
 A recent study identified a set of 875 chloroplast stress-responsive proteins (62).
-Although we only detected 91 of these proteins by mass spectrometry here, a vast majority (78 out of 91) was up-regulated upon Tic214 depletion, and the expression of 45 of the encoding genes is dependent on Mars1, a critical component of cpUPR signaling (SI Appendix, Fig. S8 and Dataset $\overline{S10}$ (62).
+Although we only detected 91 of these proteins by mass spectrometry here, a vast majority (78 out of 91) was upregulated upon Tic214 depletion, and the expression of 45 of the encoding genes is dependent on Mars1, a critical component of cpUPR signaling (SI Appendix, Fig. S8 and Dataset S10) (62).